solidoss/solidframe/README.md

  * [_directory.hpp_](solid/system/directory.hpp): basic file-system directory operations

 The most notable component is the debug log engine which allows sending log records to different locations:
-  * file
+  * file (with support for rotation)
-  * stderr
+  * stderr/stdlog
   * socket endpoint

-The library defines some macros for easily specify log lines.
+The debug engine defines some macros for easily specify log lines.
 The macros are only active (do something) when SolidFrame is compiled with SOLID_HAS_DEBUG (e.g. maintain and debug builds).
-The library has support for registering modules and for specifying enabled log levels.
+Also, the debug engine has support for registering modules and for specifying enabled log levels.
 Here is an example:

 ```C++
 	Debug::the().levelMask("view");